 To make it a bit tougher for me than my fellow vegetarian yogis, I refrain from all animal products, gluten, and high glycemic foods.
 And, I balance my doshas following other dietary rules, including the timing of my meals.

 You can scour the terminals looking for something that fits your restrictions, and equally important, looks appetizing.
-From one city to the next, names change but there’s still the same unhealthy and non-veg conforming food choices.
+From one city to the next, names change but there are still the same unhealthy and non-veg conforming food choices.

 For my fellow rare birds that take their trail mixes on planes, here are a few of my finds in the vegan desert of airports.